Hampton & King

 • Ovarian cancer

 Litigation is still ongoing.
 As of April 2024, there were 8,000 cases pending.
+In addition, several studies suggest that hair relaxers (containing endocrine-disrupting chemicals like phthalates and parabens) may be linked to early puberty in young girls.

 Meanwhile, the makers of many hair relaxing products have denied any wrongdoing.
 Some have claimed that they thoroughly test their products and don’t use harmful chemicals, although evidence points to the contrary.